Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 # ZK-SPV

+**SPV**, Simplified Payment Verification, firstly proposed in the BitCoin's whitepaper[@bitcoinwhitepaper].

 Use ZK-SNARK cryptography technology to reduce the gas consumed by the proof of transaction validity

+**Basic Concept**.
+There are two types of rollups: optimistic rollups and zk-rollups.
+Their implementations are quite different

 ## Prove Primitives